jnicol/tweet-php/README.md

 ## Debugging

 If you are experiencing problems using the plugin please set the `debug` option to `true`.
-This will set PHP's error reporting level to `E_ALL`, and will also display informative debugging messages before the tweets are rendered.
+This will set PHP's error reporting level to `E_ALL`, and will also display a debugging report.

-You can also fetch the debugging as an array or HTML list, even when the `debug` option is set to `false`:
+You can also fetch the debugging report as an array or HTML list, even when the `debug` option is set to `false`:

     echo $TweetPHP->get_debug_list();
     $debug_array = $TweetPHP->get_debug_array();